daivitran/reinforcement-learning-game/README.md

 ## Dependency
   * Java 11
+  * Princeton StdDraw which is already included in this repo (javalib)

 ## How to open the game
   * Pull or Fork this repo in your local machine